Accessible Cities

 - the only International commitment label for providers of accessible tourism services.

-ENAT members can add their city profiles here.
+ENAT members can send their their city profiles to be included here.

-Red pencil image by redpencildesign.caCreate your own Accessible City profile page
+Red pencil image by redpencildesign.caSend us your own Accessible City profile

-Tourism Information Offices and Municipal authorities are invited to create their own profile page describing their good practices in accessibility.
+Tourism Information Offices and Municipal authorities are invited to send their own city profile describing their good practices in accessibility.
 The target audience of the profile page can include residents, visitors, disability organisations, businesses, educators, researchers and other public authorities.

-Profile pages can include text, links to municipal and tourist websites and a rich variety of content such as photos, Google maps, videos, file downloads, etc.
+A city authority can use a simple WORD template, include text, links to municipal and tourist websites and a variety of content such as photos, Google maps, videos, file downloads, etc.

 For further details or if you have any questions, please contact the ENAT Secretariat.